adamw005/example-rails-google-map/README.markdown

 ## Setup

-To install neccesary gems:
+To setup the app run:

-    bundle
+    bin/setup

-To run the test suite:
+Now run the test suite to make sure everything is passing:

     rake